|This article is a work in progress.|

 F-Zero AX has leftover information about scrapped and altered venues that do not appear in GX.

-An extra file in the directories root\bmp\stg and root\bmp_e\stg, folders containing Course Select venue backdrop graphics, called bmp_stg_aur.
-In this case, "aur" is the shortened development name of an unused venue, which does not correspond to any venue seen in AX or GX.
+An extra file called bmp_stg_aur exists in the ROM directories \bmp\stg and \bmp_e\stg, folders containing Course Select venue backdrop graphics.
+Every venue in the game uses a 3 character shorthand. "aur" is the shortened development name of an unused venue, which does not correspond to any venue seen in AX or GX.

-Unfortunately, the image used is a bland "DUMMY" placeholder (also present in the Japanese GX), leaving no insight into what "aur" stands for.
+Unfortunately, the image is a "DUMMY" placeholder (also present in the Japanese GX), leaving no insight into what "aur" stands for.

 Fire Field was once rudimentarily called "FIRE".
 This could possibly imply that it was to be its own entirely different lava-based venue, but nevertheless stuck with the fabled Fire Field name.